bartoszlenar/Validot/.github/README.md

 ## Validot vs FluentValidation

 A short statement to start with - [@JeremySkinner](https://twitter.com/JeremySkinner)'s [FluentValidation](https://fluentvalidation.net/) is a great piece of work and has been a huge inspiration for this project.
 True, you can call Validot a direct competitor, but it differs in some fundamental decisions and lot of attention has been focused on completely different aspects.
 If after reading this section you think you can bear another approach, api and [limitations](#fluentValidations-features-that-validot-is-missing), at least give Validot a try.
-You might be positivly surprised.
+You might be positively surprised.
 Otherwise, FluentValidation is a good, safe choice, as Validot is certainly less hackable and achieving some very specific goals might be either difficult or impossible.

 ### Validot is faster and consumes less memory